AeRabelais/poly-path/mathematics/README.md

 ## Contiguous Sources (Documentation + Papers)

-## Recommended Exercises, and References
+## Recommended Exercises and References

 ### Linear Algebra (David C. Lay, 5th Edition) Exercises
 Recommended exercises are described here originally, and are only copied here in case the link goes dead at any point.